The Opposite of December... A Season of Separation: Promotion

-Bassist Iano Dovi, formerly of the band Pintsize, joined in August 2001, just in time for a two-week tour with Unearth, God Forbid and Martyr AD across Canada, the Northeast and the Midwest.
-The tour started out positively, with Trustkill Records ensuring that all of the bands had the proper paperwork to enter Canada legally.
-After playing their second show in Canada, at Salle X in Montreal, Quebec, Poison the Well's van was broken into and all of their guitars, basses and parts of the drums were stolen.
-Moreira was so distraught by the theft that he engaged in a screaming fit in the parking lot of Salle X, damaging his throat, which worsened into pneumonia over the next two weeks on the road.
-After regrouping, the band made arrangements with members of the other bands on the tour to borrow their equipment each night to play shows.

-Before the band could drive out of Montreal, their van's transmission died and Poison the Well was forced to stay behind while Unearth, God Forbid and Martyr AD played the rest of the Canadian dates.
+Bassist Iano Dovi joined in August 2001 for a two-week tour with Unearth, God Forbid and Martyr AD across Canada and the Northeastern and Midwestern America.
+The tour started out positively in comparison to their other Canadian tours, as Trustkill Records ensured that all of the bands had the proper paperwork to enter Canada legally and wouldn't get denied again.
+However, after playing their second show in Monteral, Poison the Well's van was broken into and all of their equipment was stolen.
+Moreira was so distraught by the theft that he engaged in a screaming fit in the parking lot of the venue, damaging his throat, which worsened into pneumonia over the next two weeks on the road.
+The band made arrangements with members of the other bands on the tour to borrow their equipment each night to play shows.
+Before the band could drive out of Montreal, their van's transmission also died and Poison the Well was forced to stay behind while the other played the rest of the Canadian dates.
 Poison the Well was only able to rejoin the tour four days later in Wilkes-Barre, Pennsylvania.
-Starting on September 2, 2001, From Autumn to Ashes joined the tour.
-That night, the bands performed at CBGB's for From Autumn to Ashes' Too Bad You're Beautiful album-release show.
-By the end of the tour, Moreira's voice was nearly extinct so From Autumn to Ashes' Francis Mark filled in, supported by members from the touring bands and local opening acts like Ken Susi from Unearth, Joe Sudrovic from From A Second Story Window, Benjamin Perri from From Autumn to Ashes and Charles Johnson from Martyr AD.
-Upon returning home on September 6, 2001, Moreira was rushed to the hospital where he was treated for a collapsed lung, motivating him to quit smoking cigarettes.
+From Autumn to Ashes also joined the tour later on.
+By the end of the tour, Moreira's had troubles with his voice and From Autumn to Ashes' Francis Mark filled in.
+Upon returning home on September 6, 2001, Moreira was rushed to the hospital where he was treated for a collapsed lung.
+Moreira, at the time, was an active smoker and the incident motivated him to quit smoking cigarettes.

 Reception

+The Opposite of December...
+A Season of Separation reached number 9 on CMJ's Loud Rock chart in May 2000.